Ever wondered how to send opt-in freebies (a.k.a. lead magnets, or content upgrades) to your subscribers so that you can build your email list?

 Mailchimp is a really solid choice to start off your email marketing journey.
 It’s free up to 2000 subscribers and you can easily set up automations that will deliver multiple opt-in freebies to your readers.

 If you don’t already have an email list set up, head to Mailchimp, sign up for an account and then click ‘Create List’ under the lists tab.

-STEP 2: Create a Group within the List to segment the subscribers who’ve downloaded the opt-in
+STEP 2: Create a Group within the List to segment the subscribers who’ve downloaded the lead magnet

-A big mistake that many bloggers make is to create a new list for every opt-in they have.
+A big mistake that many bloggers make is to create a new list for every content upgrade they have.
 DON’T do this – it will get super confusing to manage a ton of different lists.